5 Best Exercises For Thyroid Patients (hypothyroidism/underactive thyroid)

 After getting the go-signal from your doctor, you can find the right exercise regime and pace to suit your body’s needs and capabilities.

 No matter which exercises you pick from our list above, start slow.
 It’s also best to do it with someone who can be your guide, coach, or simply a person to provide assistance in case you feel tired, out of breath, or experience a medical emergency.
+Utilizing a power rack can further enhance your safety and versatility in training, providing adjustable safety bars and support for a wide range of exercises.

 Always remember that in your condition, exercise can be dangerous, but it can also be beneficial if done correctly and within the limits of your body.